lgpage/cython-template-project/README.md

 CI](https://travis-ci.org/) and the equivalent [.travis.yml](https://docs.travis-ci.com/user/getting-started/) file.

-The following is a summary of what works and what does not with Gitlab-CI:
+The following is a summary of what works and what does not with CI:

 - build: Yes (with and without cython)
 - test: